memre12/itu_zes_weeklyhw/weeklyhw7/README.md

 - `remove_height`: Height of the area to remove obstacles.

-## lPath Planning and Control Algorithms
+## Path Planning and Control Algorithms

 ### A* Algorithm